Siddharth0kumar/AvdSidlister/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Siddharth0kumar/AvdSidlister/blob/main/LICENSE) file for details.
 ```

-Please make sure to update your README.md file in your GitHub repository with this content, and it should display the information you provided accurately.
 ## Usage

 To use AdvSidlister to find subdomains for a domain, follow these steps: